-Home to world-renowned artists, iconic musicians, state-of-the-art theaters, award-winning wineries and breweries and a diverse selection of cuisine, Lubbock, Texas holds an unexpected find around every corner.
-Today, we celebrate the genesis of Lubbock’s West Texas charm and way of life that is deeply rooted in the soil that grows 90 percent of all Texas wine grapes and nearly half of the nation’s cotton.
-As you immerse yourself in the evolving culture of the “Hub City,” what you uncover may surprise you.
+Home to world-renowned artists, iconic musicians, state-of-the-art theaters, award-winning wineries and breweries, and a diverse selection of cuisine, Lubbock, Texas holds an unexpected find around every corner.
+Celebrate genesis of Lubbock’s West Texas charm, a way of life that is deeply rooted in soil that grows 90 percent of all Texas wine grapes and nearly half of the nation’s cotton.
+As you immerse yourself in the evolving culture of the “Hub City,” all you uncover may surprise you.

 Lubbock also offers a diverse selection of cultural eats from across the country and around the world, beginning with Latin tapas at La Diosa Cellars, which is known for the house Sangria, and Cocina de La Sirena, a hidden gem located in Cactus Alley.
 For a “Hub City” twist on a southern staple, visit Dirk’s for a plate of tender fried chicken, fresh oysters, and traditional sides.